-Rory is a 7-year old cavalier x maltese x shizhu (although we thought she was a cavoodle for 4 years so we still think of her that way!)
+Rory is an 8-year old cavalier x maltese x shizhu (although we thought she was a cavoodle for 4 years so we still think of her that way!)

 We completed our foundation course in AAT in 2013 and the advanced course at the beginning of 2015.